Baskó

 Baskó (Slovak: Baškov) is a village in Borsod-Abaúj-Zemplén county, Hungary.

 History

 Baski and the surrounding area has been inhabited since ancient times.
-The year 1388 is the first time it was first mentioned when it was part of the estate of Boldogkoi castle.
+It was first mentioned in 1388 when it was part of the estate of Boldogkoi castle.
 The town's inhabitants lived by forestry.

-In the fourteenth century, King Sigismund gave the Basko to the Czudar family.
+In the 14th century, King Sigismund gave the Basko to the Czudar family.